MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 ##### Other items to include

-Document emergency credentials, otherwise known as *break-glass accounts*.
+Document your emergency credentials, otherwise known as *break-glass accounts*.
 Include a step-by-step guide that describes how they should be used.

 Create emergency response drill instructions, and keep a record of when drills have been performed.